-"I'm absolutely sure that there are a host of things that I could have done that would have been more deft and, you know, would have created better optics," he said.
+"I'm absolutely sure that there are a host of things that I could have done that would have been more deft and, you know, would have created better optics."

-Palestinian peace negotiator Nabil Shaath on Wednesday published a message in Israeli newspaper Haaretz urging Obama to prove his commitment to a two-state solution by turning pledges into deeds.
+Palestinian peace negotiator Nabil Shaath on Wednesday published an op-ed message in the Israeli newspaper Haaretz, urging Obama to prove his commitment to a two-state solution by turning pledges into deeds.

 Shaath said Obama had disappointed Palestinians who once warmed to his calls for an end to settlement building.

 "President Obama appeared to give up on his goal," he said.

 Separately on Wednesday, Palestinian activists set up a protest camp on a strip of West Bank land east of Jerusalem where Israel has announced controversial plans to build, demanding an end to Obama's "bias and support for Israel."